fim16418/Grid/README.md

 ### C++ code examples for the Grid library (www.github.com/paboyle/Grid)

 ## Abstract
 This repository contains some example programs for the Grid library.
 This repo addresses people that like to do Lattice Quantum Chromodynamic (LQCD) and want to try out this new library.
 The examples show how to use Grid's features.
 They also provide some benchmarks whose corresponding Chroma files can be found in my Chroma repo (www.github.com/fim16418/Chroma) and used for comparison of the two libraries.
-For the compilation I used the release/v0.6.0 branch of the Grid repository but other branches should work too.
+For the compilation I used the release/v0.7.0 branch of the Grid repository.

 ## The files
 ### rng.cpp